bhavanig1801-hub/Task-2-Development-by-creating-an-account-on-GitHub-/README.md

         <div class="skills-content">
             <div class="column left">
                 <div class="text">My creative skills & experiences.</div>
-                <h1> I have basic knowledge of programming languages like C++, PYTHON, JAVA, PHP, DBMS.
-Also I have ability to learn new things and believe in creativity.In diploma year2019-20, I have work on the project Online Grocery Shop.
+                <h1> I have basic knowledge of programming languages like C++, PYTHON, JAVA, HTML, CSS, JAVASCRIPT.
+Also I have ability to learn new things and believe in creativity.In diploma year2023-24, I have work on the project Online Grocery Shop.
 The soft skills include critical thinking, communication, and project and time management.</h1>
-                <a href="https://medium.com/@poonamjagtap0011">Read more</a>
+                <a href="https://medium.com/@bhavani1801">Read more</a>
             </div>
             <div class="column right">
                 <div class="bars">